stathissideris/dali/doc/layout.md

-# Layouts and document operations
+# Layouts and document tranformations

 Layout functionality in dali allows the placement of elements without knowing their exact dimensions in advance.
 All appear as custom tags,